Hull–Scarborough line: Hull and Selby Railway (Bridlington branch)

 The Hull–Bridlington line had been surveyed in 1844 by William Bailey Bray, who estimated a cost of £190,000 for a single-track line.
 Because the region was practically level, the planned line crossed roads on the level, instead of the usual bridge required; this aspect required examination by committee during the process of obtaining parliamentary permission.

-An act of Parliament was obtained on 23 June 1845 giving permission to build the "Hull and Selby Railway (Bridlington Branch)", enabling a line from Hull to Bridlington of 31 mi.
-The 1845 Act allowed the raising of £216,000 by shares, and a further £72,000 by loans.
-The 1846 Hull and Selby purchase act increased the amount of capital that could be raised.
+The Hull and Selby Railway (Bridlington Branch) Act 1845 (8 & 9 Vict. c. li) was obtained on 23 June 1845 giving permission to build the "Hull and Selby Railway (Bridlington Branch)", enabling a line from Hull to Bridlington of 31 mi.
+The 1845 act allowed the raising of £216,000 by shares, and a further £72,000 by loans.
+The Hull and Selby Railway Company's Purchase Act 1846 (9 & 10 Vict. c. ccxli) increased the amount of capital that could be raised.

 By July 1845 Hull and Selby was leased to the York and North Midland, but was responsible for constructing the Bridlington branch line, as a result a joint committee was formed of directors of both businesses.
 Three contracts for the line's construction were tendered, separated at Driffield and Beverley; all were given to "Thomas Jackson and Alfred Bean" (Jackson and Bean, cumulative value £93,534).
-The line's construction was simple on predominately flat land, with road crossings on the level, and with the only significant river crossing being on the River Hull (or West Beck, Driffield Trout stream, or Eastburn Beck) well upstream, at Driffield; the river bridge was crossed by a 4 arched bridge of low height.
+The line's construction was simple on predominately flat land, with road crossings on the level, and with the only significant river crossing being on the River Hull (or West Beck, Driffield Trout stream, or Eastburn Beck) well upstream, at Driffield; the river bridge was crossed by a four-arched bridge of low height.
 Construction of stations and other buildings was contracted (for three sections) to Simminson & Hutchinson, Brown and Hall, and Samuel Atack, at a total of £73,580.
 The original junction with the Hull and Selby Railway allowed trains to run into Manor House Street station.